sunfounder/fusion-hat/docs/source/ai_interaction/python_tts_piper_openai.rst

   cd ~/fusion-hat/examples
   sudo python3 tts_openai.py

-* The program will connect to OpenAI’s TTS service, and the Fusion HAT will speak using **natural, expressive voice output**.
+* The program will connect to OpenAI’s TTS service, and the Fusion HAT+ will speak using **natural, expressive voice output**.
 * You can change **voice styles** and add **instructions** to control tone and expression (e.g., sad, dramatic, playful).
 * This makes OpenAI TTS ideal for interactive robots, storytelling, or educational assistants.